TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 the firmware setup, then TXT and Secure Launch will only use the SHA-2 banks while establishing the launch environment.

-Ultimately, the security of an RTM solution is how and what measurements are used to assess the health of a system.
-If SHA-1 measurements are made but not used, i.e. the attestation enforcement only uses SHA-2, then it has zero impact on the security of the system.
+Ultimately, the security of a RTM solution relies on how and what measurements are used to assess the health of a system.
+If SHA-1 measurements are made but not used, i.e. the attestation enforcement only uses SHA-2, then it has no impact on the security of the system.

 Finally, there are older systems with TPM 1.2 chips that only support SHA-1.
-If the system integrator (whether that be the OEM, employer, distro maintainer, system administrator, or end user) chooses to use older hardware that only has a TPM 1.2 chip, then they are accepting the risk it creates in their solution.
+If the system integrator (whether that be the OEM, employer, distro maintainer, system administrator, or end user) chooses to use older hardware that only has a TPM 1.2 chip, then they accept the risk it creates in their solution.

 Resources
 =========